Vendula Valdmannová: 2023-2025: Pro beginnings

 In August 2023, Valdmannová qualified for the main draw of the Zubr Cup, but lost in the first round to Angelica Moratelli.
-Later that year, she received a wildcard into the main draw of the Empire Women's Indoor 3, but lost in the first round to Stephanie Wagner.
+Later that year, she received a wildcard into the main draw of the Trnava Women's Indoor 3, but lost in the first round to Stephanie Wagner.

-In May 2024, she qualified for the main draw of the Empire Slovak Open, but lost in the first round to Tatiana Prozorova.
+In May 2024, Valdmannová qualified for the main draw of the Empire Slovak Open, but lost in the first round to Tatiana Prozorova.

+In 2025, Valdmannová won her first professional titles, two in singles and five in doubles including two 75k trophies.

+2026: WTA Tour debut and first win

+Valdmannová received a wildcard into her first WTA Tour qualifying in singles at the 2026 Ostrava Open where she beat fellow Czech players Laura Samson and Gabriela Knutson.
+In her main-draw debut, she lost to fourth seed Rebecca Šrámková.

+She received a wildcard into the doubles main draw with Julie Paštiková, and they reached the quarterfinals, after a big win over top seeds Aldila Sutjiadi and Giuliana Olmos.

+At the 2026 SP Open she defeated Laura Pigossi recording her first WTA Tour main-draw win.

 National representation

 Valdmannová represented the Czech Republic at the 2025 United Cup.